LIPP: Load-Aware Informative Path Planning with Physical Sampling: Problem Formulation

 With this formulation, we explicitly capture the coupling between uncertainty reduction from repeated sampling and the order-dependent energy cost induced by transporting the accumulated physical load.
 Nevertheless, the resulting optimization problem remains computationally challenging.
 The objective function is nonconvex due to the cubic term $A (k_{VV}+N) A^\top$, and the energy budget constraint~\eqref{eq:energy_budget} contains bilinear terms in $R_u$ and $\chi_{uv}$.
 Consequently, the resulting formulation is a mixed-integer nonconvex program and is NP-hard.
-To enable an efficient solution using a commercial solver such as Gurobi, we next reformulate the problem into an equivalent MIQP by eliminating higher-order terms and linearizing the bilinear constraints through auxiliary variables and standard convexification techniques.
+To enable an efficient solution using a commercial solver such as Gurobi, we reformulate the problem into an equivalent MIQP: the cubic terms in the objective are reduced to quadratic form via variable disaggregation (auxiliary variables $A_{t,v,c}$), and the bilinear energy constraint is exactly linearized via a McCormick envelope.